-Pam Helander has spent 28 years in healthcare in the roles of bedside nurse, quality team member and leader, executive in hospital operations and system quality, and lean expert.
-She has worked as a coach/mentor of lean processes and as a Value stream leader, transforming care and developing people.
+Pam Helander has spent three decades in healthcare in the roles of bedside nurse, quality team member and leader, executive in hospital operations and system quality, and lean expert.
+She has worked as a coach/mentor of lean processes as well as the leader of a Value stream, transforming care and developing people.
 Her work life has been at ThedaCare, an integrated health system in Wisconsin.
 She has also served on statewide task forces and local community forums (i.e. Rotary, Leadership Fox Cities, WNA Interprofessional Education).

 She is a registered nurse with a Doctorate in Nursing Practice, Executive with a Masters in Organizational Leadership and Quality and has recently started working on her Doctorate in Nursing Practice.
 Pam’s passion is for coaching others and seeing them grow as they understand how they can make a difference and see positive outcomes from their efforts.